 ID: Site identifier containing up to 8 alphanumeric values.
-Normally a ship's call sign or a WMO number for a buoy.
+Normally a ship's call sign or a WMO number for a buoy or land station.
 A "." always marks the end of the ID.

 YY: Two digit year of the first record in the file.